mokosiorek/CARS/README.md

 This project was created with IntelliJ IDEA IDE.
 And can be run via this IDE.

-To run the project manually follow these steps.
+To run the project manually with maven and java compiler follow these steps.

 Steps:
 1. Build the project using "mvn install" command - this should generate seperate jars from modules as result.